tmoran3020/openhab2-addons/addons/binding/org.openhab.binding.elkm1/README.md

 * **PhoneKey**
 * **IntercomKey**

-For more information on the operating characteristics of each type of zone, see the Elk M1 Installation Manual [link, login required](https://www.elkproducts.com/_literature_63668/ELK-M1G_Installation_Manual), page 30.
+For more information on the operating characteristics of each type of zone, see the Elk M1 Installation Manual [link](https://www.elkproducts.com/_literature_63668/ELK-M1G_Installation_Manual) (login required), page 30.

 (6) - Status will be one of the following strings:
 * **Normal** - Zone is in normal state (safe)